 The role of the therapist

 A family systems therapist role involves connecting with the family without becoming emotionally reactive.
-Therapists are cautioned against acting as a mediator, and instead maintain a “differentiated” view, while still investigating and sustaining interest.
-This allows the family to begin to gain an understanding and awareness of themselves as an emotional system.
+Therapists are cautioned against acting as a mediator.
+Instead, they maintain a “differentiated” view, while investigating and sustaining interest.
+This allows the family to gain an understanding and awareness of themselves as an emotional system.

-Bowen’s family systems therapy can be quite useful in attending to the complex systemic patterns present in all families.
-Through observation and facilitation, family members can gain a better understanding of their individual roles, how they play a part in the problem, and how, through working in more cohesive manner, they can experience positive growth and change.
+Bowen’s family systems therapy can be useful in attending to the complex systemic patterns present in all families.
+Through observation and facilitation, family members gain a better understanding of individual roles.
+They will learn how to play a part in the problem.
+And how, by working in a cohesive manner, to experience positive growth and change.